 AllAll chemicals in laboratoriesAll chemicals in laboratories mustAll chemicals in laboratorie classes.
+The followclasses.
 The following are classes.
-The following laboratories.
+The following laboratories.laboratories.
 Pay special attention to the prlaboratories.
 Pay special attention to the prlaboratories.
-Pay special attention to the lists provided for the different inclusive.
+Pay special attention to the prlaboratories.
+The different class.class.
+The lists provided for theclass.
+The lists provided for the different inclusive.